cloudcap10/configcraft/readme.md

 ```

-`stack` and `actual` are the subdomains, can be named whatever.<br>
-For them to work they **must have type-A DNS record set**, that points
-at your public ip set on Cloudflare, or wherever the domains DNS is managed.<br>
+For the configuration of subdomains such as 'stack' and 'actual', flexibility in naming is provided to suit your naming conventions.
+To ensure these subdomains are operational, establish type-A DNS records for each.
+These records must point to your public IP address and be configured within your DNS management platform, such as Cloudflare or any other DNS service provider you utilize.

 # Create directories that store your stacks and stores Dockge's stack
 mkdir -p /opt/stacks /opt/dockge